Mistakes when doing focus groups are common, starting with their use for inappropriate research goals.

 Clients behind the one-way mirror often send notes asking the moderator to probe on a particular question or issue.
 Sending notes to the moderator creates a set of problems:

 - The discussion stops and may make participants lose their train of thought

-- The moderator gets distracted trying to figure out how to incorporate the request in the discussion flow
+- It can distract the moderator who has to incorporate the request in the discussion flow

 - Diminish the moderator’s perceived authority